|

 No account or API key is required to use the Editor and Maps are stored in your browser's local storage.

-The Open GIS Editor is a web-based Map Editor that uses Waymark JS to create and edit Maps.
+The Open GIS App is a full-featured web-based Map Editor that uses Waymark JS to create and edit Maps.
 It runs in the browser and allows users to create and share Maps without needing to install any software.

 Lessons so Far